Jenn at TweetReach

 Events and conferences

 Competitors and industry trends

 Any active search terms that will generate more than 1500 tweets

-If you're looking for in-depth, full coverage analysis of tweets posted more than one week ago, we can provide that through our historical analytics.
+If you're looking for in-depth, full coverage analysis of tweets posted more than one week ago, we can provide that through our premium historical analytics.
 This historical analysis will include all tweets posted for your search terms from anytime in Twitter's history, whether it was last month, last year, or five years ago.
 This is a more comprehensive analytics offering than our one-time static snapshot reports, and a great option if you want in-depth analysis of older tweets.
 Request a historical analytics report here.